Colorado Winter Driving Survival Kit and Tips

 Winter Driving Survival Kit

 Be prepared with a winter driving survival kit.
 Being stranded on the roadside in Colorado in the winter is unthinkable, but it does happen and could happen to you.
-The best defense is to be prepared for this unlikely but very dangerous situation.
-Get your roadside winter survival kit organized before you start winter driving through Colorado's mountain passes.
+The best defense is to be prepared for this unlikely but hazardous situation.
+Get your roadside winter survival kit organized before you start winter driving through Colorado’s mountain passes.

 Get the shopping checklist for your survival kit.